Inhaled Budesonide Pharmacology

 Pharmacy Technician Study Guide by Meded101

-On this episode, I discuss atorvastatin pharmacology, adverse effects, monitoring parameters, and drug interactions.
+On this episode, I discuss verapamil pharmacology, adverse effects, and important drug interactions.

 Be sure to check out our free Top 200 study guide – a 31 page PDF that is yours for FREE!